 Statue of Liberty

 No trip to New York is complete without visiting the Statue of Liberty.
 The megastructure was designated as a National Monument in 1924, and it steadily attracts tourists from all over the world.
-Separate tickets allow you to explore the Liberty Island or ascend the stature itself.
-In January, you may find it easier to make reservations for the all-inclusive tour.
+Separate tickets allow you to explore the Liberty Island or ascend the statue itself.
+In January, you may find it easier to make reservations for an all-inclusive tour.

 New York, NY 10004,